Still interested? Want to sign up now? Scroll to the bottom to apply!

 The Greenbelt is an area of land that is made up of environmentally sensitive habitats and important farmlands that help mitigate the effects of climate change.
 It provides vital clean water and locally grown food to North America’s fastest-growing areas within the Greater Golden Horseshoe.
 The Greenbelt Plan provides strong legal protection for the area.

 What is the Greenbelt Plan?

 The Greenbelt Plan was put in place in 2005 to protect the environment and local agriculture from future urban development.
 The Greenbelt Plan is reviewed every 10 years by the Ontario Government and it’s first review was in 2015/2016.

 What does a Greenbelt Youth Ambassador do?

-These 1-day workshops take Youth Ambassadors on guided tours to experience what the Greenbelt has to offer.
+Youth Ambassadors will be taken on guided tours to experience what the Greenbelt has to offer.
 Participants will see natural heritage features and local communities.
 They will learn about threats to the Greenbelt and the impacts policy and planning can have on local communities.
 After the tours, participants are encouraged to gain extra volunteer hours through additional outreach activities sharing their knowledge within their own communities.